Engineering Hierarchical Symmetries: GENERAL PROTOCOL FOR ARBITRARY ORDER OF

 \subsection{Shortening the \HS drive sequence}

-The general construction shown in Sec.~\ref{sec.generalproof} is exponentially long in $n$.
+The general construction shown in Appendix.~\ref{sec.generalproof} is exponentially long in $n$.
 Here, we illustrate the possibility of using additional properties of the generating Hamiltonians to shorten the drive sequence.
-Consider the example Eq.~\eqref{equ:evo} discussed in the main text
+Consider the example in Eq.~\eqref{equ:evo} discussed in the main text,

-using the property $[H_0, H_1+H_2]=0$ we can achieve level-2 \HS with a shorter driving sequence (compared to the general construction presented in Sec.~\ref{sec:sm1}).
-For level-3 \HS, an option for reducing the drive sequence is using $U_2$ above and define $U_3 = U_2e^{-iH_3T}U_2^{\dagger}e^{-iH_3T}$ without imposing any extra limitations on $H_3$, as the SU(2) case in the main text(length of the driving sequence $\ell=14$).
+Using the property $[H_0, H_1+H_2]=0$ we can achieve level-2 \HS with a shorter driving sequence (compared to the general construction presented in Appendix.~\ref{sec:sm1}).
+For level-3 \HS, an option for reducing the drive sequence is by using $U_2$ above and defining $U_3 = U_2e^{-iH_3T}U_2^{\dagger}e^{-iH_3T}$ without imposing any extra limitations on $H_3$, as in the SU(2) case in the main text(length of the driving sequence is $\ell=14$).

-Another way is to impose a condition on the structure of the newly added Hamiltonian $H_3$: consider the evolution operator
+Another way is to impose a condition on the structure of the newly added Hamiltonian $H_3$: Consider the evolution operator